 In the ordinary course of business, we enter into land purchase contracts in order to procure lots for the construction of homes.
 We are subject to customary obligations associated with entering into contracts for the purchase of land and improved lots.
 These purchase contracts typically require a cash deposit, and the purchase of properties under these contracts is generally contingent upon satisfaction of certain requirements, including obtaining applicable property and development entitlements.
 We also utilize option contracts with land sellers and others as a method of acquiring land in staged takedowns, to help manage the financial and market risk associated with land holdings, and to reduce the use of funds from financing sources.
 Option contracts generally require payment of a non-refundable deposit for the right to acquire lots over a specified period of time at pre-determined prices.
-Our obligations with respect to purchase contracts and option contracts are generally limited to the forfeiture of the related non-refundable cash deposits.
-As of December 31, 2022, we had outstanding purchase and option contracts totaling \$620.2 million, net of \$98.4 million related cash deposits (of which \$0.8 million is refundable) pertaining to these contracts.
+Our obligations with respect to purchase and option contracts totaling \$663.1 million, net of \$96.2 million related cash deposits (of which \$1.0 million was refundable) pertaining to these contracts.
+As of December 31, 2022, we had outstanding purchase and option contracts totaling \$663.1 million, net of \$96.2 million, net of \$98.4 million related cash deposits (of which \$0.8 million was refundable) pertaining to these contracts.